Students and staff in the School of Computer Science & Informatics, can upload and publish their own websites on the School's

 Use the full URL if you are referring to an

 external page on another server.
-For example use http://www.cs.cf.ac.uk/ to refer to the home page on the School's main web server.
+For example use http://docs.cs.cf.ac.uk/ to refer to the home page on the School's Documentaion and Facilities website.

 It is possible to include directives inside your documents which cause a program to be run on the server.
 This is similar to using a CGI script except that the HTML it outputs is included in the document being displayed instead of creating a separate web page.

 The program or script to be run can be in your